Inception Cat Food Ingredients

 - grain sorghum

-As you can see, the most common first ingredient in Inception is whitefish.
-The most common 2nd ingredient is herring meal, followed by oats, grain sorghum, and millet.
+As you can see, the most common first ingredient in Inception is salmon.
+The most common 2nd ingredient is chicken meal, followed by oats, grain sorghum, and millet.

 Artificial Food Coloring Dyes

 Inception does not use any artificial food coloring dyes.
 According to our records, none of the 3 Inception cat foods contain artificial food dyes.